 Rainsville is a very small city located in the state of Alabama.
 With a population of 5,031 people and two constituent neighborhoods, Rainsville is the 116th largest community in Alabama.

-Being a small city, Rainsville does not have a public transit system used by locals to get to and from work.
+Rainsville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of people in Rainsville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.70% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Rainsville in 2010 was $19,919, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $79,676 for a family of four.
 However, Rainsville contains both very wealthy and poor people as well.

 The people who call Rainsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rainsville residents report their race to be White, followed by Native American.
 Important ancestries of people in Rainsville include English, German, European, and British.

 The most common language spoken in Rainsville is English.
 Other important languages spoken here include Spanish and German.